-Expressing milk means squeezing milk out of your breast so that you can store it and feed it to your baby at a later time.
+Expressing milk means using your hands or a pump to get milk out of your breast so that you can store it and feed it to your baby at a later time.

 Expressed breast milk can also be used with your baby’s first solid foods.

 You can express milk by hand or with a breast pump.
 Different pumps suit different women, so ask for advice or see if you can try one before you buy it.
 Always make sure that the container or pump is clean and has been sterilised before you use it.

 You may find it easier to express milk by hand than to use a pump, especially in the first few days.
 It also means you won’t have to buy or borrow a pump.

 - Before you start, wash your hands thoroughly with soap and warm water, and gently massage your breast.

 - Cup your breast just behind your areola (the darker part of your breast).

 - Squeeze gently, using your thumb and the rest of your fingers in a C shape.
 This shouldn’t hurt (don’t squeeze the nipple directly as you’ll make it sore and unable to express).

 - Release the pressure then repeat, building up a rhythm.
 Try not to slide your fingers over the skin.
 At first, only drops will appear, but keep going as this will help to build up your milk supply.
 With practice and a little time, milk may flow freely.